jared-hughes/DesmosPlus/README.md

 - Language design: 80% (100% = includes all features of desktop Desmos)
 - Lexing and Parsing: 60% (100% = can parse all of that)
-- Execution: 0% (100% = can reproduce any glitchless Desmos graph in DesmosPlus)
+- Visitor and Execution: 15% (100% = can reproduce any glitchless Desmos graph in DesmosPlus)

 ## Comparison With Desmos